openedx/edx-documentation/en_us/shared/exercises_tools/drag_and_drop.rst

      * - icon (optional)
        - For draggables that are images, the relative path to the image file.
      * - can_reuse
-       - true or false, default is false.
-If true, same draggable can be used multiple times.
+       - The default is false.
+If true, the same draggable can be used multiple times.

   Children